majad00/ex5601_openwrt_loader/README.md

-# OpenWrt Installer for Zyxel EX5601-T0
+# Openwrt Installer for Zyxel EX5601-T0 / EX5601-T1 routers
-## Work on Generic ACDZ and most ISP specific ACEA Firmwares
+## Work on Generic ACDZ and most ISP specific ACEA ACQQ or ACID Firmwares

-**This tool install OpenWrt on the Zyxel T56 /EX5601-T0, EX5601-T1 without UART connection.**
+**This tool works without UART connection.**
 The installation works from the SSH on OEM firmware, all you need is a single tar file and a script copied to /tmp directory.

 > [!WARNING]